nirtamir2/talks/2025-06-25/src/slides.md

 layout: section
 ---

-# React-three-fiber (r3f)
+# React Three Fiber (R3F)

 ![Three.js logo](/three.js%20logo.svg){.w-30.absolute}

-React-three-fiber is a React renderer for three.js.
+React Three Fiber is a React renderer for three.js

 <!--
-So we've seen Three.js - it's powerful but verbose.
-This is where react-three-fiber comes in.
 R3F is a React renderer for Three.js - which means it uses React's reconciliation to manage your 3D scene.
 Instead of imperatively creating objects and adding them to the scene, you declare what you want using JSX.
 It handles all the setup boilerplate and gives you React's component model for free.